Alverd02/Double-Pendulum/README.md

 ## Update

 I wanted to do something to make the initial condition changing easier.
 I made an interactive app in which you can change the angle with the mouse cursor in both systems.
+The double pendulum has some errors and it's not quite what I wanted but it works somehow.